 Brno, Czech Republic is the perfect base for any traveler in the Czech Republic.
 Near other capital cities like Vienna and Bratislava and cheaper than Prague (a short train ride away), Brno serves as a great place to stay and also a great place to take a day trip!
-While Brno, Czech Republic, deserves its own post on things to do, that will come later.
-In this post we’re going to talk about our Brno day trip.
+While Brno, Czech Republic, deserves its own post on things to do, we’re going to talk about our day trip adventure from Brno.
 You can see our day trip route on the map below.

 Driving in the Czech Republic

 Some people may be apprehensive to the idea but driving in a foreign country is the best way to see it for yourself.
 Granted, we never drove in Taiwan or Bali because the scooters everywhere are intimidating, but the Czech Republic is fine.

 The plus side here is that a rental car only cost us around $30 USD for two days.
 A sweet deal!
 We have an International Driving Permit but the rental car company, Budget, only needed a driver’s license.
 The International Driving Permit is more for an encounter with the authorities as some countries will throw a hefty fine at you if you don’t have one.
 Therefore, we think it’s a good idea to carry one.
 The IDP is more security for you and only runs $20 USD.
 You can find more information on an IDP for US citizens on travel.state.gov.

 After a painless car pickup at the Brno-Tuřany Airport, our road trip in the Czech Republic began!
 We didn’t have any real concrete plans, our main goal being to see as much of the Czech Republic as we could.
 Our day trip from Brno began in a westerly direction, having heard about a cool Renaissance town that had been very well preserved.